Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Photometric Analysis

 \subsection{Blackbody Comparison to Other Transients}

 We show the blackbody luminosity, temperature, and radius evolution of ASASSN-17jz compared to several other luminous and/or nuclear transients in Figures~\ref{fig:lum_comp}, \ref{fig:temp_comp}, and \ref{fig:rad_comp}.
-Our comparison sample includes the supernovae SN~2010jl \citep[an SN~IIn;][]{stoll11}, SN~2013hx \citep[an SLSN-II;][]{inserra18}, and PS15br \citep[a normal SLSN-II;][]{inserra18}; the TDEs ASASSN-14li \citep{holoien16a,brown17a}, ASASSN-15oi \citep{holoien16b,holoien18a}, and ASASSN-18pg \citep{holoien20a}; and the ANTs CSS100217:102913+404220 \citep[CSS100217, claimed to be an SN around an existing AGN;][]{drake11}, ASASSN-15lh \citep[an SLSN-I that has also been claimed to be a TDE;][]{dong16,godoy-rivera17,leloudas16}, PS16dtm \citep[claimed to be a TDE around an existing AGN;][]{blanchard17}, ZTF18aajupnt \citep[a new type of changing-look LINER;][]{frederick19}, and ASASSN-18jd \citep[either a TDE or an AGN flare;][]{neustadt20}.
-For CSS100217 and SN~2010jl we downloaded archival \swift{} UVOT data, computed host-subtracted photometry using late-time \swift{} images to calculate the host flux, and fit a blackbody SED in the same way that we did for ASASSN-17jz.
+Our comparison sample includes the supernovae SN~2010jl \citep[an SN~IIn;][]{stoll11}, SN~2013hx \citep[an SLSN-II;][]{inserra18}, and PS15br \citep[a normal SLSN-II;][]{inserra18}; the TDEs ASASSN-14li \citep{holoien16a,brown17a}, ASASSN-15oi \citep{holoien16b,holoien18a}, and ASASSN-18pg \citep{holoien20a}; and the ANTs CSS100217:102913+404220 \citep[CSS100217, claimed to be an SN around an existing AGN;][]{drake11}, ASASSN-15lh \citep[an SLSN-I that has also been claimed to be a TDE;][]{dong16,godoy-rivera17,leloudas16}, PS16dtm \citep[claimed to be a TDE around an existing AGN;][]{blanchard17}, ZTF18aajupnt \citep[a new type of changing-look LINER;][]{frederick19}, and ASASSN-18jd \citep[either a TDE or an AGN flare;][]{neustadt20}. \edit1{For cases where a group of similar events have been identified (e.g., CSS100217 being part of a class of transients similar to the transient PS1-10adi, as noted by \citet{kankare17}), we have chosen the event with observations most similar to those of \jz{} as a representative for comparison.} For CSS100217 and SN~2010jl we downloaded archival \swift{} UVOT data, computed host-subtracted photometry using late-time \swift{} images to calculate the host flux, and fit a blackbody SED in the same way that we did for ASASSN-17jz.
 For ASASSN-14li, ASASSN-15oi, ASASSN-18jd, PS16dtm, and ZTF18aajupnt, we used the blackbody fits from \citet{hinkle21b}, who recently recomputed \swift{} UVOT photometry for a large number of nuclear outbursts and calculated blackbody fits in a similar way to how we fit the SED of ASASSN-17jz.
-For the remaining objects we took the blackbody fits from the cited papers.
-Since no peak date was reported for ZTF18aajupnt, we downloaded the public $g$-band light curve from ZTF \citep{masci19} and computed the peak date as we did for ASASSN-17jz, finding MJD$_{\rm peak}$ = 58321.9.
+For the remaining objects we took the blackbody fits from the cited papers. \edit1{Because} no peak date was reported for ZTF18aajupnt, we downloaded the public $g$-band light curve from ZTF \citep{masci19} and computed the peak date as we did for ASASSN-17jz, finding MJD$_{\rm peak}$ = 58321.9.

 Figure~\ref{fig:lum_comp} shows the luminosity evolution of ASASSN-17jz compared to our comparison sample.
 SNe are indicated in shades of gold, TDEs in shades of blue, and ANTs in shades of red.
 All light curves are in rest-frame days relative to peak light, except for ASASSN-14li and ASASSN-15oi, which are in rest-frame days relative to discovery, as the peak was not observed for those two transients.